-Throughout the year, the focus of the Company was to establish technical partnerships to enhance Sona's offering to the lateral flow market, create a distribution network that will service the life science and nanotechnology markets with Sona's products, establish a new research and development ("R&D") facility that allows the Company to grow and serve the highly regulated markets that Sona operates within.
-Sona has increased both operational and commercial staff numbers to fully promote its products and services and meet the increasing demand for the Company's products and services.
+Throughout the year, the focus of the Company was to establish technical partnerships to enhance Sona's offering to the lateral flow market, create a distribution network that will service the Life Science and nanotechnology markets with Sona's products, establish a new research and development ("R&D") facility that allows the Company to grow and serve the highly regulated markets that Sona operates within.
+Sona has increased both operational and commercial staff numbers to fully promote its products and services and meet the increasing demand.

-In late 2018, the Company completed the relocation of its laboratory facilities to Halifax, Nova Scotia as it seeks to capitalize on recent business success and further expand its business in the diagnostics market.
+In late 2018, the Company completed the relocation of its laboratory facilities to Halifax, NS as it seeks to capitalize on recent business success and further expand its business in the diagnostics market.
 Following this period of recent growth, the Company agreed a three-year lease with Innovacorp for space at the Technology Innovation Centre on Research Drive.